 Sudden hearing loss treatment plans depend both on the cause and on the degree of severity.
 If the cause is unknown, the most common treatment plan is to administer corticosteroids.
 With the administration of these steroids, it is crucial to get going right away, ideally within two to four months of the beginning of the incident.
 If you feel that you have experienced sudden hearing loss, contact us at Hearing Consultants.

-Depending on the severity of the condition, hearing aids may be a possible treatment plan, and more severe cases or total deafness may even require cochlear implants to assist the remaining hearing.
+Depending on the severity of the condition, digital hearing aids may be a possible treatment plan, and more severe cases or total deafness may even require cochlear implants to assist the remaining hearing.
 Contact us today to schedule an appointment.